out-of-mana8/esp32-talking-agent/README.md

 The status badge will show **disconnected** until the ESP32 connects, then switch to **listening**.
 Speak — the badge cycles through **transcribing → thinking → speaking** as the pipeline runs.

+### 7 · Device health dashboard

+The ESP32 also serves its own status page on port 80.
+Navigate to the device's IP address in a browser (printed in serial output at boot as `[HEALTH] Dashboard → http://x.x.x.x/`).

+The dashboard shows battery state of charge, voltage, and charge/discharge status from the MAX17048 fuel gauge; live IMU readings from the LSM6DSOX; load switch states; microphone and speaker status; live mic RMS level; and system info (WiFi RSSI, free heap, uptime).
+Updates every 3 seconds.
+Runs independently of the voice pipeline.

 ---

 ## Environment variables